google/blockly-samples/plugins/README.md

 ### Dev

-- [``@blockly/create-package``](dev-create/): A tool for creating a Blockly extension package based on a pre-existing template.
+- [``@blockly/create-package``](dev-create/): A tool for creating a Blockly plugin based on a pre-existing template.
 - [``@blockly/dev-tool``](dev-tools/): A library of common utilities for Blockly plugin development.
 - [``@blockly/dev-scripts``](dev-scripts/): Configuration and scripts for Blockly